U-Almond/pwa/README.md

 Notes:
 !
 Meta tags will register service worker for you defining the scope of service worker as / So service worker can have access to every page in your website.

+!
+Remember, idb.js file is used for IndexedDB Promised API.
+We are not going to change anything in idb.js file.
+All IndexedDB operations will be carried out by idbop.js file.